 If you spend £2-3 on lunch a day, that’s £480-720 per year.
 Factor in a daily coffee and you’re heading north of £1,000.
 Eat leftovers instead, or work an extra five minutes into your morning routine to make a sandwich each day.
 (Try these easy sandwich ideas and check out our healthy lunch box recipes.

 Ditch the takeaway

 Buy good-quality ready meals instead.
 Every supermarket has meal deals for a combination of main courses and sides.
-An Indian meal for two is £8.95 at Waitrose and £8.50 at M&S, and you can easily cook your own rice.
+An Indian meal for two is about £8.95 at Waitrose and £8.50 at M&S, and you can easily cook your own rice.

 Check out set-price menus